DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/date-navigation.md

 # React Scheduler - Date Navigation

-The React Scheduler component with the `ViewState` and `DateNavigator` plugins provides the capability to change current time interval at runtime.
+The React Scheduler component with the `ViewState` and `DateNavigator` plugins allows to change current date at runtime.

 ## Related Plugins